IBMStreams/streamsx.network/samples/README.md

 ## Samples for the IPASNEnricher and IPSpatialEnricher operators

-Samples for the operators IPASNEnricher and IPSpatialEnricher will be available on github: https://github.com/IBMStreams/streamsx.cybersecurity.starterApps/tree/master/PredictiveBlacklistingSamples/com.ibm.streamsx.cybersecurity.sample
+Samples for the operators IPASNEnricher and IPSpatialEnricher will be available on GitHub: https://github.com/IBMStreams/streamsx.cybersecurity.starterApps/tree/develop/PredictiveBlocklistingSamples